-The new Arts & Science Internship Program (ASIP) stream is available to students entering their second year of study in Fall 2021 and enrolled in the Industrial Relations & Human Resources Specialist or Major.
+The Arts & Science Internship Program (ASIP) stream is available to students entering their second year of study in the Fall term and enrolled in the Industrial Relations & Human Resources (IRHR) Specialist or Major.

 - Enrolment is limited and requires a supplemental application.
 Students enrolled in the ASIP stream will be required to complete mandatory Professional Development programming plus a minimum of 12 and maximum of 20 months of paid, full-time work experience.
 The time to degree completion for students enrolled in ASIP will normally be 5 years.
 There is an additional cost to participate in the ASIP stream.

 - Students will typically be admitted to the ASIP stream for the Fall term of Year 2 of study, however starting in Fall 2022, in exceptional circumstances students, including transfer students, who enrolled in an eligible program in the Summer after Year 2 can be admitted to the ASIP stream for the Fall of Year 3.
 Year 3 entry into the program requires prior approval of the Associate Chair, Undergraduate or their designate and the Experiential Learning & Outreach Support (ELOS) Office.

 - Further details about ASIP, including eligibility requirements and application procedures, can be found here.
 Students may also visit the ASIP webpage or contact the ELOS office at email@example.com.

 There has been a rise in job frauds in the current economy.
 A recent scam was reported at several Ontario Universities; someone leaves a clipboard in a classroom or open area and encourages students to enter their personal information to receive information about a job.
 Sometimes students are given a clipboard and asked to pass it along during class time, with the implication it is something to do with the class or sanctioned by the professor.